mrbelowski/CrewChiefV4/README.txt

 Written by Jim Britton (main app, voice acting, Raceroom and PCars implementations), Morten Roslev (Assetto Corsa implementation), Vytautas Leonavičius (rFactor2 implementation) and Dan Allongo (Automobilista and rFactor1 implementation).
 The application is the result of lots of lots of hard work and input from the guys above as well as some great advice and support from the community and the guys at Sector3 and SMS.

+Additional material from Scoops (fantastic track layout mapping work), Geoffrey Lessel (some amazing alternate spotter sounds) and Clare Britton (more alternate spotter sounds).

 The source code for Crew Chief is available here: https://github.com/mrbelowski/CrewChiefV4

 For support and discussions about Crew Chief we have our very own forum here: http://thecrewchief.org/

 Changelog
 ---------
-Version 4.7.7.7: Fixed a couple more spotter bugs; Added dropdown to main screen to allow a different spotter voice to be selected (still work-in-progress, waiting for some more voice packs); Added button binding to get fuel status (consumption and fuel remaining).
+Version 4.7.7.8: Added dropdown to main screen to allow a different spotter voice to be selected; Added Geoffrey Lessel's awesome spotter sounds - these are in the latest sound pack.
+Select "Geoffrey" from the new 'Spotter voice pack' menu; Fixed a couple more spotter bugs; Added button binding to get fuel status (consumption and fuel remaining).
 The "how's my fuel?" voice command now reports the consumption as well as the remaining fuel

 Version 4.7.7.5: More Scoops-Brand RF2 corner mappings; Fixed some spotter bugs; Added searching to Properties screen to make it a little less user-hostile; Replaced the nasty underscore_property_names with proper names on the Properties screen